 During this quarter, funds have continued to desert equities but with much reduced intensity.
 Apart from reassurances and actions from each of the major Central Banks to facilitate cheap funding, the economic news has also been reassuring.
-The US continues to experience a broadening economic recovery (though the fiscal impasse is probably retarding investment) but most important of all, has been the re-acceleration of the Chinese economy.
-This has immediate benefits for the Pacific Rim but equally benefits the resource producing regions of Africa, Latin America and so on.
+The US continues to experience a broadening economic recovery (though the fiscal impasse is probably retarding investment) but most important of all, has been the reacceleration of the Chinese economy.
+This has immediate benefits for the Pacific Rim but equally benefits the resource

+Value of \$20,000 Invested Over Five Years 31 December 2007 to 31 December 2012 producing regions of Africa, Latin America and so on.
 Crowning this has been the fighting language and actions by the newly elected government in Japan.
-They are asking the Bank of Japan (BOJ) to target higher prices via inflating the monetary base or face a legislative response.
+They are asking the Bank of Japan (BOJ) to explicitly target inflation via strenuous intervention in buying bonds, Exchange Traded Funds and other assets or face a legislative response.
 The Japanese yen has subsequently weakened by over 12% against the US dollar and has also fallen against the Korean won and Euro, both important competitors in its export markets.